This page provides information on the V-Ray Occlusion or Dirt Map.

 Example: Ignore for GI

-This parameter determines whether the dirt effect is visible during the GI calculation.
+This parameter determines whether the dirt effect will be visible during the GI calculation.

 Ignore for GI: enabled